mastercomfig/mastercomfig/docs/faq.md

 * Every path in the game can only have one file associated with it, due to how Source handles mods
 * Drag and drop installation, especially for those who do not want to mess with configs

-## Why is there no mastercomfig application?
+## Why is there no mastercomfig app?

-mastercomfig had a desktop application called mastercomfig 7.
+mastercomfig had a desktop app called mastercomfig 7.
 It was discontinued because it was too hard to maintain and update.

-Since mastercomfig 9, [the download website](https://mastercomfig.com/download) has features which resembles the application.
+Since mastercomfig 9, [the download website](https://mastercomfig.com/download) has features which resembles the app.

 ## How can I get help with mastercomfig?